nymfluence/whisper-clewdo-api/README.md

 # whisper-clewdo-api

-Vercel API that composites a Discord member avatar into WHISPER · CLEWDO room templates hosted in `whisper-clewdo-assets`.
+Vercel API that composites a Discord member avatar into WHISPER · CLEWDO room templates hosted in `whisper-clewdo-assets`

 ## Endpoint